cloud-annotations/cloud-annotations/docs/_guides/getting-started.md

 title: Getting started
 # date: 1970-01-01
 ---
+> 🚨**Notice:** Due to Watson Machine Learning updates, Cloud Annotations training will be temporarily unavailable 🚨

 > **Note:** `Guides` are a work in progress and coming soon!
 Until they are completed check out some of the [workshops](/workshops).